vpavkin/GoRefactor/README.md

 # GoRefactor

-GoRefactor is a tool for refactoring go programs, developed at Department of Computer Science and Technologies, Bauman Moscow State Technical University by Pavkin V.V.
+GoRefactor is a tool for refactoring Go programs, developed at Department of Computer Science and Technologies, Bauman Moscow State Technical University by Pavkin V.V.

 ## Requirements